UberGuidoZ/Flipper/BadUSB/ReadMe.md

-BadUSB scripts I've created, converted, or collected.<br>
+BadUSB scripts I've created, converted, or collected.
 Proper credit is always provided; I simply request the same.

 Many more should work from my other repos: [O.MG Devices](https://github.com/UberGuidoZ/Hak5-OMG-Payloads) and [Hak5](https://github.com/UberGuidoZ/Hak5-USBRubberducky-Payloads)<br>
 <b>Some have been converted to work for the Flipper already!
 Check out [nocomp](https://github.com/nocomp/Flipper_Zero_Badusb_hack5_payloads)'s repo.</b>